Associate (ACIfA)

 • must be familiar with your role and the work you are using as evidence in your statement.
 They should be able to comment on the quality of your current work and your professionalism.

 • are given two weeks to return their reference.
-Missing or late references are the most common reason for delays to application - please contact your referees in advance to ensure that they can provide you with a reference within two weeks of submitting your application.
+Missing or late references can delay applications - please contact your referees in advance to ensure that they can provide you with a reference.

-It is the applicant’s responsibility to ensure the references are returned in time, although CIfA will contact referees for missing references and inform you as soon as possible if your application is awaiting responses from referees.
+It is the applicant’s responsibility to ensure the references are returned within two weeks, although CIfA will contact referees for missing references and inform you as soon as possible if we are still waiting.

-The Validation committee reserves the right to request additional references, if required, to reach a decision about your application.
-This is usually in cases where a reference is not current or does not include enough information to assist the committee in reaching a decision.
+The Validation committee reserves the right to request additional references to reach a decision about your application.
+This is usually in cases where a reference is not current or does not include enough information to assist the committee reach a decision.

-ACIfA applicants must provide a statement outlining their employed or voluntary roles and say how their current role demonstrates the four areas of the competence matrix, see below.
-It is the most important part of your application as it informs the Validation committee about how your skills and experience demonstrate the criteria and helps them reach a decision.
+You need to provide a statement outlining your employed or voluntary roles and say how your current role demonstrates the four areas of the competence matrix - see below.
+It is the most important part of your application as it tells the Validation committee about how your skills and experience demonstrate the criteria and helps them reach a decision.

-For further information on how the competence categories apply in different areas of practice, please see our supporting specialist competence matrices.These can be used alongside the main competence matrix to see how your work fits into the criteria and help write your statement of competence.
+For further information on how the competence categories apply in specialist areas of practice, please see our supporting specialist competence matrices.You can use these alongside the main competence matrix to see how your work fits into the criteria and help write your statement of competence.

 Employed or voluntary roles

 Please give detailed information about your role and responsibilities for your current and most recent roles over the last two years.
 Use each heading of the competence matrix (below) as a guide.
-You should cover how you demonstrate the four areas - knowledge, autonomy, coping with complexity and perception of professional context - giving specific examples.
-You may find it easier to give an example of a project you have done from beginning to end.
+You need to explain how you demonstrate the four areas - knowledge, autonomy, coping with complexity and perception of professional context - giving specific work examples.

-Detailed guidance and examples of what you should include can be found in the performance criteria (ACIfA) (weblink)
+You can find detailed guidance and examples of what you should include in the performance criteria (ACIfA) and some example statements in the ‘Templates and further guidance’ section below.

-For any roles you’ve undertaken longer than two years ago, please give a brief description of the responsibilities held, including any career breaks where relevant.
+For any roles you’ve undertaken more than two years ago, please give a brief description of the responsibilities held, including any career breaks where relevant.

 Competence matrix for Associate (ACIfA)